pydanny/pydanny-event-notes/DjangoConEurope2012/building-secure-django-websites.rst

 Cross Site Request Forging
 ---------------------------

-* Django by default has CSRF protection enabled via:
+* Fortunately for us, if you use POST, Django by default has CSRF protection enabled via:

 .. code-block:: django